 Employment Rates

 As one of the top colleges for graduate employment in the US, MIT has an employability rate of over 96%.
-According to the metrics published by Times Higher Education ranking, it stands second in the US when it comes to graduate employability, only to be superseded by California Institute of Technology.
+According to the metrics published by Times Higher Education ranking, it stands second in the US regarding graduate employability, only to be superseded by the California Institute of Technology.
 In contrast, GT has an employment rate of about 89 – 90% of its graduates receiving employment offers within six months of graduation.

 Notable Alumni